-Α. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additic nal Information: Non AT Tech only.
+A. Data tables include markup (e.g. tags or N/A styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information Non assistiva tashmalagu anlu Additional Information: Non-assistive technology only.